Culture of Texas: Agriculture

+Texas produces the most cattle, horses, sheep, goats, wool, mohair, and hay in the United States.
+The state also produces the most cotton in the United States, which is the number one crop grown in the state in terms of value.
+The state also grows significant amounts of cereal crops and produce.

 Ranch and cowboy culture

-Texas has a strong ranching tradition which has had significant influence on American cowboy culture, particularly in rodeo.
-Texas has made a strong mark on national and international pop culture.
-The entire state is strongly associated with the image of the cowboy shown in westerns and in country western music.
-The state's numerous oil tycoons are also a popular pop culture topic as seen in the hit TV series Dallas.
+Texas holds a strong ranching tradition which has had significant influence on American cowboy culture, particularly in rodeo.
+The state is strongly associated with the image of the cowboy shown in westerns and in country music, for which it is known for both nationally and internationally.
+The state's numerous oil tycoons are also a popular topic in pop culture, seen in media such as the TV series Dallas.

 Rodeo

-Rodeo is the official sport of Texas.
+In 1997, House Concurrent Resolution No. 21 was adopted by the 75th Legislature of the State of Texas, declaring rodeo as the official sport of Texas.
 The annual Houston Livestock Show and Rodeo is the world's largest known rodeo.
-It is held over 20 days from late February through early March.
-The event begins with trail rides that originate from several points throughout the state, all of which convene at Reliant Park for a barbecue cook-off.
-The rodeo includes typical rodeo events, as well as concert performances from major artists and carnival rides.
+It is held over 20 days, from late February through early March.
+The event begins with trail rides that originate from several points throughout the state, all of which convene at NRG Park for a barbecue cook-off.
+The rodeo includes typical rodeo events as well as concert performances from major artists and carnival rides.
 The Fort Worth Livestock Show and Rodeo last three weeks in late January and early February.
-It has many traditional rodeos, but also a cowboy rodeo, and a Mexican rodeo in recent years that both have large fan bases.
+It has many traditional rodeos but also a cowboy rodeo and a Mexican rodeo that both have large fan bases.

 State Fair

-The big State Fair of Texas, one of the largest state fairs in the United States by attendance, is held in Dallas each year between late September through mid- to late October at Fair Park.
+The State Fair of Texas is one of the largest state fairs in the United States by attendance, and is held in Dallas each year between late September through mid- to late October at Fair Park.
 Two noteworthy college football games, the Red River Rivalry between the University of Oklahoma Sooners and the University of Texas Longhorns, and the State Fair Classic between the Grambling State University Tigers and the Prairie View A&M University Panthers are played at the Cotton Bowl in Fair Park during the State Fair.
-The State Fair is known for its fried food, particularly the corn dogs.
+The State Fair is known for its fried food, particularly corn dogs.
 The State Fair is also home to the Texas Star, the tallest Ferris wheel in the Western Hemisphere, and Big Tex, a 55 ft cowboy statue.

 Other state fairs held in Texas include the North Texas State Fair in Denton, the South Texas State Fair in Beaumont, and the East Texas State Fair in Tyler.